We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Actual results and timing may vary between individuals.

-Differin Adapalene gel is a common antioxidant treatment for acne vulgaris.
-While it is effective for many people with this condition, it may benefit acne scarring as well.
+Differin Adapalene gel is an antioxidant treatment for acne vulgaris.
+While it is effective for many people with this condition, it may also benefit acne scarring.

 A study posted to

-With this said, adapalene gel can irritate some people, which may make other skin symptoms worse.
-Anyone dealing with moderate to severe acne scarring should talk to their dermatologist.
+However, adapalene gel can irritate some people, which may make other skin symptoms worse.
+Anyone dealing with moderate to severe acne scarring should talk with their doctor or dermatologist.

 An all-natural option, rosehip seed oil contains helpful antioxidants that may improve overall skin health.